Catherine W. Shoulders, University of Arkansas, cshoulde@uark.edu

 Data Analysis

 Data were analyzed using SPSS Version 20 computing software.
 Descriptive data are reported using means and standard deviations of pretest and posttest scores.
 Null hypotheses were tested using dependent samples t-tests to compare pretest scores to posttest scores from each group and analysis of covariance to compare differences in scores between the two groups (Field, 2009).
 Analysis of covariance used standardized raw change scores as a dependent variable and standardized pretest scores as the covariate in order to account for differences among groups (Kenny, 1975).
-Effect sizes were calculated using Cohen’s for those differences which were found to be significant.
+Effect sizes were calculated using Cohen’s d for those differences which were found to be significant.
 They were interpreted using Cohen’s (1988) recommendations.

 Findings

 Objective one sought to determine the impact of an SSI-based instructional module on undergraduate students’ knowledge of solar energy (Table 1).
-Students whose classes were randomly selected to receive the SSI-based instructional module (= 82) displayed a mean pretest score of 16.59 (SD = 3.46) and a mean posttest score of 20.12 (SD = 2.83).
+Students whose classes were randomly selected to receive the SSI-based instructional module (n = 82) displayed a mean pretest score of 16.59 (SD = 3.46) and a mean posttest score of 20.12 (SD = 2.83).
 This mean score increase of 3.54 was found to be statistically significant by use of a dependent samples t– test.
 Interpretation indicated the effect size was large; students’ mean posttest score fell at the eighty-eighth percentile of their pretest scores (Cohen, 1988).

 Objective two sought to determine the impact of a traditional instructional module on undergraduate students’ knowledge of solar energy (Table 1).
-Students whose classes were randomly selected to experience the traditional instructional module (= 59) displayed a mean pretest scores of 15.34 (SD = 3.39) and a mean posttest score of 19.63 (SD = 2.82).
+Students whose classes were randomly selected to experience the traditional instructional module (n = 59) displayed a mean pretest scores of 15.34 (SD = 3.39) and a mean posttest score of 19.63 (SD = 2.82).
 This mean score increase of 4.29 was found to be statistically significant by use of a dependent samples t– test.
 Interpretation indicated again the effect size was large; students’ mean posttest score fell into the ninety-first percentile of their pretest scores (Cohen, 1988).

+Table 1.
 Mean Pretest and Posttest Scores and Their Significance of Both Interventions

 Objective three sought to determine whether a difference exists in the impact of the SSI- based instructional module and the traditional instructional module on undergraduate students’ knowledge of solar energy.
-An ANCOVA using standardized scores indicated no significant difference between the two groups’ changes in scores after adjustment for pretest scores, F(1, 138) = .023, = .88.
+An ANCOVA using standardized scores indicated no significant difference between the two groups’ changes in scores after adjustment for pretest scores, F(1, 138) = .023, p = .88.

 Conclusions